Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 The image here shows a Fontainemelon movement with the Stauffer trademark S&Co under a crown inside an oval shield on the barrel bridge, the mark is not very clear so I have ringed it in red.

 The movement is a Fontainemelon, easily identified by its very characteristic central bridge.
 If that were not enough, the Fontainemelon trademark of the "William Tell" symbol, an apple with an arrow through it, is found on the bottom plate underneath the dial.
 It is on the opposite side of the plate to the "Swiss Made" and I have added it to the image in its approximately correct position.
 For a view of the dial plate and keyless mechanism of this Fontainemelon calibre see Fontainemelon Movement 3 on my movement identification page.

 This is an example of the higher grade movement that Fabriques d'Horlogerie de Fontainemelon could produce when requested.
 It has a Swiss straight line lever escapement and is jewelled to the centre with a cap jewel (end stone) for the escape wheel, giving a jewel count of at least 17.
-I have also seen a similar movement with the S&Co trademark but without the centre and cap jewel for a more basic count of 15 jewels.
+I have also seen a similar movement with the S&Co trademark but without the centre and cap jewels for a more basic count of 15 jewels.

 Stauffer & Co. and Patek Philippe